Zk4-ps/EaaS-Embedding-Watermark/README.md

 python watermark_verification.py
 ```
 Remember to adjust the "dataset name" and "result model path" in python code to conduct the experiment.

+How to maintain SAW in model extraction attack still need exploration.